Declaration of Corporate Governance

 Information on the auditor

-Following the proposal of the Supervisory Board, the Annual General Meeting on May 7, 2019, elected PricewaterhouseCoopers GmbH Wirtschaftsprüfungsgesellschaft, Frankfurt am Main, Mannheim branch, as the auditor of the annual and consolidated financial statements for the financial year 2020 and as the auditor for any audit reviews of interim reports for the financial year 2020 and for the first quarter of 2021.
+Following the proposal of the Supervisory Board, the Annual General Meeting of FUCHS PETROLUB SE on May 5, 2020 elected PricewaterhouseCoopers GmbH Wirtschaftsprüfungsgesellschaft, Frankfurt am Main, Mannheim branch, as the auditor of the annual and consolidated financial statements for the financial year 2020 and as the auditor for any audit reviews of interim reports for the financial year 2020 and for the first quarter of 2021.
 The responsible auditor is Mr. Dirk Fischer.
 PricewaterhouseCoopers GmbH Wirtschaftsprüfungsgesellschaft was first appointed as the auditor of the annual and consolidated financial statements for the financial year 2018.

 Share classes and movements in these classes

 FUCHS PETROLUB SE has issued both ordinary and preference shares.
 The holders of ordinary shares represented at the Annual General Meeting pass resolutions on all matters assigned to the Annual General Meeting by law, such as the appropriation of earnings, amendments to the Articles of Association, the election of members of the Supervisory Board, approval of the actions of the Executive Board and the Supervisory Board and the election of the auditor.
 Each ordinary share grants the holder one vote.
 Around 55% of the ordinary shares are held by Schutzgemeinschaft Familie Fuchs.
 The preference shares only grant voting rights in the cases prescribed by law.
 However, preference shares grant the holders a preference right on the distribution of unappropriated profit and entitle them to an increased (preference) dividend.